-Despite being present in many other industries, it is most commonly used in construction and mining.
-With the rapid development of the construction and mining industries, the cone crusher is being modified constantly in order to become the perfect crushing tool.
+Despite being present in many other industries, it is most commonly used in construction and mining and has had a major influence on the history of the cone crusher.
+With the rapid development of the construction and mining industries, the cone crusher is being modified constantly to become the perfect crushing tool.
 However, it has not always been a common crushing tool.

 Introduction to the Symons Cone Crusher

-The cone crusher was developed in United States by the Milwaukee Symons brothers, who are believed to be the designers and inventors of the spring cone crusher.
-The Symons genius lies in it’s durability and simplicity – there are only nine moving parts to these heavy duty machines.
+The cone crusher was developed in the United States by the Milwaukee Symons brothers, who are believed to be the designers and inventors of the spring cone crusher.
+The Symons genius lies in its durability and simplicity – there are only nine moving parts to these heavy-duty machines.

 By the end of the 19th century, the U.S. began to use the cone crusher more frequently.
 After many years of constant development and research, the spring cone crusher became one of the most efficient crushing machines.

 The first hydraulic cone crusher was developed in 1948.
-This cone crusher is able to pass uncrushable materials that have somehow entered the crushing chamber by opening the crushing cavity hydraulically instead of using springs.
+This cone crusher can pass uncrushable materials that have somehow entered the crushing chamber by opening the crushing cavity hydraulically instead of using springs.
 Through the following years, the cone crusher was significantly improved in all terms; efficiency, features, technologies, energy consumption, maintenance costs, etc.

 Ease of assembly and disassembly became a nice improvement, along with enhanced production, gradation, and more versatility.